svobik7/next-roots/README.md

 | `prefixDefaultLocale` | boolean  | `true`                      | optional | when default locale = en then TRUE means it will be served from "/en" and FALSE means it will be served without prefix on /                       |
 | `packageDir`          | string   | `./node_modules/next-roots` | optional | absolute path to the next-root package itself.
 Should be changed only when package is stored in different location than project root node_modules |

-## 5. FAQ
+## 6. FAQ

 ### Why generated routes are better than recommended `[lang]` approach?

-The `[lang]` approach works well until you need to boost your SEO.
-While content translations work well with the `[lang]` the URL translations become cumbersome.
+The `[lang]` approach works well until you need to translate URL slugs.
 Read more about generated routes in https://dev.to/svobik7/dont-use-dynamic-lang-segment-for-your-i18n-nextjs-routes-3k05

 ### Can I use Router in client?